-I’ve written previously on the mapping across of these sections using Illumio to help identify critical applications and flows, protect from attack by virtue of a Zero Trust policy architecture, detect changes in application behaviour, and lastly help organisations in scope of the guidance attest to a secure configuration.
+I’ve written previously on the mapping across of these sections using Illumio to help identify critical applications and flows, protect from attack by virtue of a Zero Trust policy architecture, detect changes in application behavior, and lastly help organizations in scope of the guidance attest to a secure configuration.

 The CROE encourages inter-FMI communication to help improve security across all institutes, and still refers to the three measurement levels outlined in the original 2016 paper, namely: